 Normally, we can't discuss your Inland Revenue records with anyone except you.
-But, if you want someone else to have access to your information and act on your behalf, go to www.ird.govt.nz (keyword: nominate), or call us on 0800 227 774.
-Remember to have your IRD number with you when you call.
+But, if you want someone else to have access to your information and act on your behalf, go to www.ird.govt.nz (search keyword: nominate), or call us on 0800 775 247.
+Have your IRD number with you when you call.